ouya/docs/setup.md

 ## Setup Instructions for the OUYA ODK

-##### MacOS
+##### Mac OS X

-1. Download and install the [Android SDK and tools](http://developer.android.com/sdk/index.html) to your Mac or PC, following the included instructions.
+1. Download and install the [Android SDK and tools](http://developer.android.com/sdk/index.html) to your Mac following the included instructions.

 2. You will need to add some paths to PATH.
-Assuming you have put the SDK folder in the location `~/android/android-sdk-macosx`, open a terminal and add the following three lines to your `~/.bash_profile`:
+Assuming you have put the SDK folder in the location `~/Development/adt-bundle-mac-x86_64`, open a terminal and add the following three lines to your `~/.bash_profile`:

-        export PATH=$PATH:~/android/android-sdk-macosx/tools
+        export PATH=$PATH:~/Development/adt-bundle-mac-x86_64/sdk/tools
-        export PATH=$PATH:~/android/android-sdk-macosx/platform-tools
+        export PATH=$PATH:~/Development/adt-bundle-mac-x86_64/sdk/platform-tools
-        export ANDROID_HOME=~/android/android-sdk-macosx
+        export ANDROID_HOME=~/Development/adt-bundle-mac-x86_64/sdk

-    You may need to adjust your `.bash_profile` entries if you have used a custom SDK folder location.
+    You will need to adjust the above paths to match the name of your bundle directory.

     Make sure to `source ~/.bash_profile` once you've made these changes.